lpp1985/ACRFAnnotator/FlowChart.md

 ### Parse an Extract Content Structure into JSON

  When you submit a CRF PDF, the initial software comes in handy as it enables the extraction of all the relevant information from the aCRF.
 This includes the text content, placement, fonts, as well as text coordinates.
 You can provide the program with a pre-established regular expression or a predefined config file in order to facilitate the identification and differentiation between the text categories such as titles, form names, or general content.
 By relying on the established rules, the software is able to capture the relevant data and then collate it using a python **MultiRegexDict**  class in a hierarchical fashion by concatenating the form names, variable names, and annotations.
+In the case where the user has not provided any configuration information, the program will conduct a line-by-line scan of the text blocks present on the page, and subsequently sort them based on their horizontal coordinates.
+It will then proceed to hierarchical dump these objects into relevant data structures as key on different level.
 Using such a structured approach means that data is easily organized and can be retrieved quickly when needed.

 ![ParsingPDF](./ParsingPDF.png)